Healthcare Resource Guide: Spain

 Procurement & Tenders

-Spain has a comprehensive public health system that accounts for approximately 80-85 percent of the sector’s activity.
-The market for healthcare technology equipment in Spain is estimated at USD 8 billion for 2016 and is expected to increase between 1-2 percent in 2017.
+Spain has a comprehensive public health system that accounts for approximately 80% of the sector’s activity.
+The market for healthcare technology equipment in Spain is estimated at USD 8.5 billion for 2017 and is expected to increase between 1-2% in 2018.

 Spain is no exception to the trend across the European Union to reduce health spending as governments grapple with budget deficits.
-Given the economic challenges that Spain has faced since 2008, the level of procurement in the healthcare sector has experienced substantial cutbacks.
+Government measures to reduce the country's budget deficit over the last several years have had a substantial impact on the level of procurement.
+According to sector sources, the sector experienced a setback of 3% during the period 2011-2017.

 The sector relies heavily on imports.
-Despite difficult economic circumstances and budget cutbacks, imports in 2015 increased slightly, to approximately USD 6.3 billion.
-The United States has approximately 25-30 percent of the market share, second after Germany at 50 percent.
+Despite difficult economic circumstances and budget cutbacks, imports in 2017 increased slightly, to approximately USD 6.5 billion.
+The United States has approximately 25-30% of the market share, second after Germany at 50%.

 Spanish exports, driven by the internal economic crisis and the need to develop new markets, have increased continuously over the past several years.
-Sector sources indicate exports have increased by 30% over the period 2011-2015.
-Exports for 2016 are reported at USD 2.7 billion, an increase of 6 percent over the previous year.
-The European Union (EU) accounts for 74 percent of these exports.
+Sector sources indicate exports increased by 30% over the period 2011-2015.
+Exports for 2017 are reported at USD 2.9 billion, up from USD 2.7 billion in 2016.
+The European Union (EU) accounts for 74% of these exports.

-Small and medium sized companies make up 90 percent of the market and account for more than 40 percent of the turnover.
-Large companies account for only 8 percent of the market but they generate approximately 60 percent of the turnover.
+Small and medium sized companies make up 90% of the market and account for more than 40% of the turnover.
+Large companies account for only 8% of the market but they generate approximately 60% of the turnover.
 Most of the large US names are well-established in Spain, and often represent serious competition for companies trying to break into the market.

 All medical products/equipment imported into Spain need to have the CE Mark.
 Because of this requirement, many U.S. companies have been centralizing their import operations into one single country where they register the products and from which they distribute their products to the rest of the EU.

-Most purchases (85-90 percent) are made through public hospital tenders from companies that are pre-selected for public tender opening bids.
+Most purchases (85-90%) are made through public hospital tenders from companies that are pre-selected for public tender opening bids.
 That is the main reason why having a qualified importer/ distributor with access to the procurement decision makers is so important for U.S. companies.
-In addition, all importers/distributors of medical equipment and products into Spain need to be resident in the EU and registered with the Spanish Ministry of Health.
+In addition, all importers/distributors of medical equipment and products into Spain need to be residents in the EU and registered with the Spanish Ministry of Health.

 The import of refurbished medical equipment into Spain is technically permitted, but both public and private medical providers in Spain have traditionally preferred new equipment.
 Refurbished equipment also requires a current CE mark.